GENESIS-EFRC/y2mn2o7-selectivity/README.md

 # y2mn2o7-selectivity
-Repository containing all code and data associated with manuscript "Selectivity in materials synthesis via local chemical potentials in hyperdimensional phase space".
+Repository containing all code and data associated with manuscript "Selectivity in materials synthesis via local chemical potentials in hyperdimensional phase space" (2021).

 ### Code (y2mn2o7_selectivity)

-To install the code as a Python package using pip, first navigate to the repository folder in your terminal window and then type:
+To install the code as a Python package using pip, we recommend creating a new conda environment.
+After activating the conda environment and cloning this repository, first navigate to the repository folder in your terminal window and then type:

     pip install -r requirements.txt
     pip install .

+A standalone copy of the necessary scripts in the reaction-network package was included to ensure future compatability with generated entries/data in this work.
+To install this package, type in your terminal window:

+    cd y2mn2o7_selectivity/rxn_network
+    pip install -e .

+The plotting script notebooks should now be usable after beginning a Jupyter notebook server.

-Computed data was acquired from the Materials Project (http://materialsproject.org ), version 2021_03_22.
-A copy of this data can be accessed in the "computed_entries .json" file within the code folder.
+NOTE: Computed data was acquired from the Materials Project (http://materialsproject.org ), version 2021_03_22.
+A copy of this data can be accessed in the "computed_entries .json" file within the y2mn2o7_selectivity folder.

 ### exp_data
 ##### AnalysisData